Wills

 What’s a testamentary trust?

 A trust is a way for someone to look after property for someone else.
-A testamentary trust ultimately functions the same as other types of trusts, like family trusts, and uses the same language:
+A testamentary trust basically works the same way as other types of trusts, like family trusts, and uses the same language:

 Trustees must follow the instructions given by the settlor.
 Usually, these instructions are set out in a “trust deed,” but if you create a testamentary trust, your instructions will be set out in your will.